DynamicGravitySystems/DGP/docs/source/core/controllers.rst

 Controller Development Principles
 ---------------------------------

+.. py:currentmodule:: dgp.core.controllers

-Controllers typically should match 1:1 a model class, though there are cases for creating utility controllers such as the :class:`ProjectFolder` which is a utility class for grouping items visually in the project's tree view.
+Controllers typically should match 1:1 a model class, though there are cases for creating controllers such as the :class:`~.project_containers.ProjectFolder` which is a utility class for grouping items visually in the project's tree view.

-Controllers should at minimum subclass :class:`AbstractController` which configures inheritance for :class:`QStandardItem` and :class:`AttributeProxy`.
+Controllers should at minimum subclass :class:`~.controller_interfaces.AbstractController` which configures inheritance for :class:`QStandardItem` and :class:`~.controller_mixins.AttributeProxy`.
 For more complex and widely used controllers, a dedicated interface should be created following the same naming scheme - particularly where circular dependencies may be introduced.

 Context Menu Declarations